Miki2531/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print the absolute pathe name of the current working directory
+ script that prints the absolute path name of the working directory